 Let’s be honest, it doesn’t get cheaper or easier than covering a sofa with a sheet or blanket.
 When our kids were tiny, I used to cover our couch with matching flannel sheets.
 I bought a dark brown flannel set to match the upholstery and just washed it as often as needed.
 Because the couch has a built-in chaise, I couldn’t buy a slipcover (and didn’t feel motivated to sew one).

 Full disclosure – this photo was taken years ago, before I ever dreamed of sharing my home on a blog.
-However, you can see two types of furniture covers – a sheet on the couch and canvas slipcovers on the armchairs.
+However, you can see two types of furniture covers – a sheet on the couch and my DIY canvas slipcovers on the armchairs.

 You could also wrap a quilt or bedspread over a sofa for a thicker cover, if you don’t mind the drape.
 These pet-friendly furniture covers are a simple solution, cut to fit a couch.
-I’ve seen suggestions to use canvas drop cloths for furniture covers, too.
-Personally, I think those work best as more tailored slipcovers, which I’ll explain in a moment.

 Cheap DIY Custom Slip Cover

-If you follow Marian at Miss Mustard Seed, I’m sure you’ve seen her myriad slipcover projects.
-She’s a whiz at recovering and reupholstering her furniture.
 A few years ago, I followed her 6-part tutorial to sew simple covers for a pair of armchairs we inherited.
 You’ll need moderate sewing skills for this project, or beginner skills + plenty of patience.
 It’s not too difficult, though.

-This project is doable with a range of fabrics, but you should choose something that will stand up to wear.
+Canvas drop cloth must be 100% cotton to bleach properly.
 I’ve tried this method of bleaching canvas drop cloths and it worked out great.
 I bleached extra cloth in case I botched the slipcover project, and it came in handy for a porch swing cushion cover.

 You could also buy heavy-weight curtains and use those – get a fun design out of it!
 Make sure the fabric is machine washable, or it defeats the purpose of this project.
-Plus, canvas drop cloth must be 100% cotton to bleach properly.
-Here are some fabrics that could work (canvas drop cloth is first):

 Reupholstering Resources